LiorAvrahami/efipy/README.md

 Parameters:
 >  - func - a callable, the function to be executed for each matching file in directories.
 >    func receives a single parameter of type pathlib.Path and returns nothing.
->  - root_path - defaults to None. a directory, or a file in which to iterate. if file is given than runs only on that one file. if None is given, will prompt the user for a path, with path auto completion and validation.
+>  - root_path - defaults to None. a directory, or a file in which to iterate. if file is given than runs only on that one file. if None is given, will prompt the user for a path, with path auto-completion and validation.
 >  - b_recursive - defaults to False. if True, will search recursively in sub-folders. if False will limit search to current dir.
 >  - files_filter - defaults to "*" (allows any path). a filter to limit search results for files, see "glob" for further details.
 >  - b_yield_folders - defaults to False. weather to pass paths to folders (not files) to func as well (if you want to iterate on folders as well as files)
+>  - b_progress_bar - if true uses tqdm to display progress of file iteration.

 returns:
 > - a list of pathlib.Path instances that contains all the paths that matched the search (the exact same ones that were sent to func).

 info:
-1. if you don't like the fact that func recives a complicated pathlib.Path instance, you can just write `path=str(path)` in context:
+1. if you don't like the fact that func receives a complicated pathlib.Path instance, you can just write `path=str(path)` in context:
 2. take advantage of the root_path=None option. when no root path is supplied, the computer will prompt you for a path with some nice UI.
 ```python
 def func(path):